MeeFoundation/my-signals-website/src/content/sections/spec.md

       - number: "2"
         heading: "Step 2: Acknowlege MySignals"
         level: 3
-        content: "The server MUST respond with an Accept-MS header:"
+        content: "The server MUST respond with an Accept-MS header specifying zero or more signaltypes that it supports:"
         code:
           language: "http"
-          content: "HTTP/1.1 200 OK\nAccept-MS: type=signaltype1; type=signaltype2; type=signaltypeN"
+          content: "HTTP/1.1 200 OK\nAccept-MS: type=signaltype1; type=signaltype2; ... type=signaltypeN"
       - number: "3"
         heading: "Step 3: Send signal(s)"
         level: 3
         content: "The user agent MUST send one or more MySignals headers specifying signaltype and a Signal Parameters Resource (SPR) URL.
-For example if the signaltype is OpenIDConnect and the SPR is \"https://google.com/mysignals.toml\":"
+For example if the signaltype is \"OpenIDConnect\" and the SPR is \"https://google.com/mysignals.toml\":"
         code:
           language: "http"
           content: "GET /something/here HTTP/2\nHost: example.com\nSec-MS type=OpenIDConnect; SPR=\"https://google.com/mysignals.toml\""